Should I Turn Off Salt Cell When Shocking Pool? Complete Guide

 Dichlor Shock

 Sodium dichlor contains cyanuric acid, which builds up over time.
-While occasional use is acceptable, regular dichlor shocking can lead to CYA levels that are too high (over 60-70 ppm).
+While occasional use is acceptable, regular dichlor shocking can push CYA above the 70-80 ppm range recommended for salt pools, after which you'd need a partial drain and refill to bring it down.
 Always turn off salt cell when using dichlor.

 Common Mistakes to Avoid